 Sophie rides with her favorite song playing on repeat--a rite of passage to budding adolescence.
 The music and the wind and the speed with which she pedals creates a melody of its own caliber.
 She doesn't hear the teenage boy approaching from behind.

-Smack in the middle of that sun-shiny day the color drains from her world.
+Smack in the middle of her sun-shiny day the color drains from her world.
 The fall breaks her leg.
 The boy fractures her body, her mind, and her heart.
 Life as she knows it seeps deep into the ground.
 Frightened and abandoned she calls for someone--anyone, to rush to her aid.
-The sun offers no warmth to a cold and lonely wait.
+The sun offers no warmth to her cold and lonely wait.

 She gives her bike away.

-The song she once loved attacks her minds-eye.
+The song she once loved bullies her imagination.

 She hates the sun.
+She hates music.
 She hates the park.
 Lost in a desperate haze of pain and confusion the memory of that dark day overshadows how she sees herself, her peers, her life, and God.
 She worries she will never heal.

 Her youth pastor admonishes, "Sophie, you must forgive."